mahaaud/stock-management/README.md

 You need 2 terminals to run the project.
 Go to the root on both terminals.

-First terminal run this command below to demonstrate the API.
+1. First terminal run this command below to demonstrate the API.

 ```sh
 nx serve stock-api
 ```

-Second terminal run this command below to demonstrate the UI.
+2. Second terminal run this command below to demonstrate the UI.

 ```sh
 nx serve stock-frontend
 ```

-Then, open your web browser (Chrome is recommended) and visit this site `http://localhost:4200` to start using the application.
+3. Open your preferred web browser (Chrome is recommended) and visit this site `http://localhost:4200` to start using the application.